Sample size re-estimation incorporating prior information on a nuisance parameter: Performance of the proposed sample size re-esti mation procedure

 \section{Performance of the proposed sample size re-esti\-mation procedure}

 The most important operating characteristic of a sample size re-estimation procedure is whether the test at the end of the study meets the target power under the condition that the type I error rate is controlled under the null hypothesis.
 Further operating characteristics are the distribution of the final sample size and the type I error rate.
-In the following we assess the performance of the t-test at the end of the study after the sample size has been altered mid-study using the re-estimation procedure which incorporates prior information.
+In the following we assess the performance of Student's \textit{t}-test for the hypothesis $H_0$ at the end of the study after the sample size has been altered mid-study using the re-estimation procedure which incorporates prior information.
 The performance assessment is conducted by means of a Monte Carlo simulation study.
-Particular emphasis will be placed on the comparison of the proposed sample size re-estimation procedure with the sample size re-estimation approach based on the pooled variance.
+The simulation study is split into three parts.
+We start by considering an ideal setting in which the prior information is correct, in other words no prior-data conflict exists.
+This is simulated by choosing the expected value of the prior identical to the true variance $\sigma^2$ of the clinical trial.
+Afterwards, we study the performance of the sample size re-estimation procedure for a prior-data conflict, which is simulated by choosing the expected value of the prior distribution considerably different to the true variance $\sigma^2$ of the clinical trial.
+We conclude with scenarios which include a prior-data conflict but in which the prior distribution was also robustified.
+Particular emphasis will be placed on the comparison of the sample size re-estimation procedure incorporating prior information with the sample size re-estimation approach based on the pooled variance.
 Several methods for determining the sample size given a prior distribution were discussed in the previous section.
-During the presentation of the results of the simulation study we restrict ourselves to sample sizes re-estimated based on the Bayes estimators $\hat{\sigma}^{2}_{mean}$ and $\hat{\sigma}^{2}_{med}$ and do not include sample size re-estimation based on the expected power concerning $\sigma^2$ or on quantiles of the posterior distribution.
-The performance is qualitatively the same and therefore not presented here.
-The simulation study is split into three parts.
-We start by considering an ideal setting in which the prior information is correct, in other words no prior data conflict exists in the sense that the prior mean corresponds to the true variance of the ongoing clinical trial.
-Afterwards, we study the performance of the sample size re-estimation procedure for a prior data conflict that is when the prior mean is unequal to the true variance of the ongoing clinical trial.
-We conclude with scenarios which include a prior data conflict but in which the prior distribution was also robustified.
+During the presentation of the results of the simulation study we restrict ourselves to sample sizes re-estimated based on the Bayes estimators $\hat{\sigma}^{2}_{mean}$ and $\hat{\sigma}^{2}_{med}$ and do not include sample size re-estimation based on the unconditional power concerning $\sigma^2$ or on quantiles of the posterior distribution.
+The performance is qualitatively the same with respect to the effects of the prior effective sample size, the internal pilot study, and the prior-data conflict and therefore not presented here.
 Throughout this section, we select a Gamma distribution, not a mixture of Gamma distributions, as the MAP prior for the precision $\omega$.
-This simplified setting is already sufficient to highlight the main characteristics of sample size re-estimation procedure incorporating prior information while not artificially increasing the number of parameters.
+This simplified setting is already sufficient to highlight the main characteristics of the sample size re-estimation procedure incorporating prior information while not artificially increasing the number of parameters.
 Moreover, the effective sample size can be illustrated easily for a Gamma distribution.
-The effective sample size for a Gamma distribution with shape parameter $a$ and rate parameter $b$ is given by $ESS=2a$.
+The prior effective sample size for a Gamma distribution with shape parameter $a$ and rate parameter $b$ is given by $ESS=2a$.
 Table \ref{table:Scenarios} lists the parameters considered in the simulation study.